aammd/Predator_Phylogenetic_Diversity/MS/predatordiversity.md

 predator $k$ or $l$ for resource or habitat $i$.
 The value $O_{kl}$ represents similarity (in our case, in either distribution or diet) and ranges from 0 (complete dissimilarity) to 1 (complete similarity).
 The $n$ resources represent the different habitats surveyed for Hypothesis 1 (distributional similarity), or the different prey species assayed for Hypothesis 2 (diet similarity).
 Preference ($p_{ik}$) represents the proportion of a predator's total metabolic capacity found in a particular bromeliad (Hypothesis 1); or the proportion of feeding trials in which it ate a particular prey (Hypothesis 2).
 We also compared these effects via a Mantel test, to check for overall correlation between the phylogenetic distance matrix and dissimilarity in either predator distribution or diet preferences.

-We tested effects of both single and multiple predator species on community responses with a manipulative experiment where identical prey communities were exposed to treatments of either a single predator, or pairs of predators representing increasing phylogenetic diversity.
-We divided the analysis of this experiment into three parts: quantifying the effect of phylogenetic distance on prey community similarity, on community and ecosystem responses responses, and on non-additive effects.
-First, we compared the four treatments with single predator species by calculating the similarity in species composition (Pianka's index) between surviving prey communities and relating this to the phylogenetic distance between predators.
+We divided the analysis of this experiment into three parts: quantifying the effect of phylogenetic distance on prey community similarity, on community and ecosystem responses, and on non-additive effects of predator combinations.
+First, we compared the four treatments with single predator species by calculating the similarity in species composition (Pianka's index) between surviving prey communities and relating this to the phylogenetic distance between predators with a linear regression.
 If predator feeding choices are phylogenetically conserved, that diet similarity will decline with increasing phylogenetic distance.

-Second, we measured five community and ecosystem responses measured in this experiment, testing in turn the effect of predator presence, number, species identity, and finally phylogenetic diversity.
+Second, we measured five community and ecosystem responses, testing in turn the effect of predator presence, number, species identity, and finally phylogenetic diversity.
 To test for an effect of predator presence, we compared the control treatment (predators absent) with the mean responses of all seven treatments that did contain predators.
 To test for an effect of predator species number (one or two predators), we compared the means of all single-species treatments with the means of all two-species treatments.
 To test for an effect of predator identity, we compared all four single-species treatments.
 Finally, to test for an effect of predator combinations we compared all two-species treatments (3 pairs total).
 We analyzed each of these of these orthogonal comparisons with one-way ANOVA.

-In our third and final analysis we quantified the non-additive effect of predator species.
+In our third and final analysis we quantified the non-additive effect of predator species on our responses.
 We calculated this effect as the difference between the response in bromeliads with both predator species (n=5) and the mean response in bromeliads with either one of these two predator species
 (n=5 for each predator species).
-We generated bootstrap confidence intervals for these non-additive effects; confidence intervals which do not overlap zero indicate a significant non-additive effect of a predator combination.
-We used R version 3.2.0 [@rcore] for most calculations, and two packages: picante [@picante] for calculation phylogenetic distances matrices, and vegan [@vegan] for distance metrics.
+We generated bootstrap confidence intervals for these non-additive effects; confidence intervals that do not overlap zero indicate a significant non-additive effect of a predator combination.
+We used R version 3.2.0 [@rcore] for most calculations, and two packages: picante [@picante] for calculating phylogenetic distances matrices, and vegan [@vegan] for distance metrics.

 ## Results